 Measurement is the primary key to optimizing a business' process, and marketing campaigns are no exception.
 The sooner you establish the key performance indicators for your marketing campaigns, the earlier you can see what works for you and what doesn't.
 Today, we're talking about measuring your campaign results, and you might be thinking like, "What does that even mean?
 What's a campaign?"
 Well, in its core form a campaign is anything as simple as just a link, a URL to a webpage that you might send to a few people, and you want to see how many people have clicked on that.
 So measuring your campaign results could be just putting a link in a description for a Facebook post, and when people click on it.

 The World Wide Web is like a vast marketplace.
-Online stores are everywhere and the competition for the consumer’s attention and customer retention is challenging.
-Learn how you can better market your products and services and create a world-class brand.
+Online stores are everywhere, and the competition for the consumer’s attention and customer retention is challenging.
+Learn how you can market your products and services better than ever and create a world-class brand.

 Now Bubble O' Bill, Buffalo Bill, you know the ice cream guy, had an early life fighting in the Civil War and against the Indian population.
 He grew famous for his endeavours, but he was remembered now because he began a stage show called Buffalo Bill's Wild West.
 They toured the US, Britain and Europe and helped set the tone for how the Wild West has been portrayed in movies ever since, but the real Old West was a lot less exciting.